-One of my favorite ways to learn and grow is through coffee talks with friends, colleagues and mentors.
+One of my favorite ways to learn and grow is through coffee talks with friends, colleagues, and mentors.
 Over the past two years, I have been actively involved in topics such as sustainability, cradle to cradle, as well as circular design.

 I find that the best thing about these informal coffee talks is that I co-learn some very real and pragmatic things to contribute towards the transition to sustainable design.
-In this blog, I have summarized some of these incredible conversations that I hope will provide some useful tips for recent graduates and early stage professionals.
+In this blog, I have summarized some of these incredible conversations that I hope will provide some useful tips for recent graduates and early-stage professionals.

 The challenges of becoming sustainable

 I have noticed that there are more and more courses on sustainability in design schools.
 Furthermore, increasing numbers of students are becoming interested in the subject as well.
 You could say that we learn the best strategies and practices in creating and evaluating designs for sustainability in school.
-You may feel you have a solid foundation and a decent understanding on how to produce sustainable designs.
+You may feel you have a solid foundation and a decent understanding of how to produce sustainable designs.
 But based on my experience so far, I realize that most people are not aligned with investing in sustainability.
 I feel that there was deep frustration building up due to the subtext of “sacrifice” or questioning the “value” of sustainability.
-Not to mention that, in early years of your career, you look around and catalogue many kinds of design problems you haven’t experienced before and would love to address.
+Not to mention that, in the early years of your career, you look around and catalog many kinds of design problems you haven’t experienced before and would love to address.
 This makes it even more challenging to adhere to your ideologies on sustainability.

 Initially, you tend to play a supportive role in all projects.
 In some cases, this comes at the expense of ignoring your own principles of sustainability.
 Considering this as a long and adventurous professional road ahead, I have some interesting conclusions from my coffee talks that could help you navigate through these challenging times.